fizcris/CarND-Advanced-Lane-Lines/README.md

 # 10. Video pipeline
 The code for this section is contained in the Jupyter notebook `10.
 Videos Pipeline.ipynb`.

+## Summary Video Pipeline

+* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+* Apply a distortion correction to raw images.
+* Use color transforms, gradients, etc., to create a thresholded binary image.
+* Apply a perspective transform to rectify binary image ("birds-eye view").
+* Detect lane pixels and fit to find the lane boundary.
+* Determine the curvature of the lane and vehicle position with respect to center.
+* Warp the detected lane boundaries back onto the original image.
+* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 # 11. Profiling Video pipeline
 The code for this section is contained in the Jupyter notebook `11.
 Profiling Videos Pipeline.ipynb`.